Ratimon/solid-grinder/README.md

 ```sh
 yarn add -D solid-grinder
 ```
-This will automatically add the `solid-grinder` binary
+This will automatically add the `solid-grinder` binary and required templates in `/templates`

 2. Add the following line in `package.json`: